Mr-pentest/Eden/README.md

 - Installs Node.js if needed and required npm modules
 - Can configure WebSocket/HTTP URLs (local or ngrok)
 - Starts the Node server on port 8080
-- Provides a small operator menu (start/stop, link preview helpers, etc.)
+- Provides a small admin command panel with help.

 3) Open the operator UI